appdev-projects/sinatra-template/notes/process.md

 - **Layout file:** Using a layout file for shared headers and navigation.

 Stretch Concepts to practice:
+- **Dynamic Routes:** Add an input form that lets users select a color
 - **Forms:** Add an input form that lets users select a color
 - **Query parameters:** Add query params like `/mood?color=yellow`
 - **Service Objects:** Create a service object to handle selecting a random mood word